Hulton History, Family Crest & Coats of Arms

 One of the first records of the family was Jordan de Hulton, rector of the church of St. Elphin, Warrington, Lancashire c.
 1250.

 Early History of the Hulton family

-Another 150 words (11 lines of text) are included under the topic Early Hulton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hulton research.
+Another 83 words (6 lines of text) are included under the topic Early Hulton History in all our PDF Extended History products and printed products wherever possible.